How to Integrate PlanetScale with Astro: Complete Guide

 Setting Up Environment Variables

 Create or update your .env file in the project root with your PlanetScale connection credentials.
 You can find these in the PlanetScale dashboard under your database's "Connect" section.
-Select the @planetscale/database option for the connection string format.
+Choose database-js from the language and framework dropdown to get correctly formatted credentials.

 DATABASE_HOST=aws.connect.psdb.cloud